shield02/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 * 5-dont_stop_me_now - Bash script that stops `4-to_infinity_and_beyond` process
 * 6-stop_me_if_you_can - Bash script that stops `4-to_infinity_and_beyond` process without using `kill` or `killall`
 * 7-highlander - Bash script that displays `To infinity and beyond` indefinitely With a `sleep 2` in between each `I am invincible!!!` when receiving a `SIGTERM` signaliteration
+* 8-beheaded_process - Bash script that kills the process 7-highlander